Open-TEE/Open-Tee.github.io/user_study.md

 Applications (TAs) for Trusted Execution Environments (TEEs).

 This user study consists of three steps.
-First we would like you to fill out a pre study questionnare, the purpose of which is to collect participants background information.
-After the pre study questionnare there will be a little exercise.
-You will be asked to use Open-TEE and after that we would like to you fill out a post study questionnare, which will be collecting information aboutyour experience in using Open-TEE in this particular exercise.
+First we would like you to fill out a pre-study questionnare, the purpose of which is to collect background information on the participants.
+After the pre-study questionnare there will be a little exercise.
+You will be asked to use Open-TEE and after that we would like to you fill out a post-study questionnare, which will be collecting information about your experience in using Open-TEE in this particular exercise.

 This study result will be used for Open-TEE development and therefore we would appreciate your feedback.

 #### Participants
-This user study is mainly aimed towards people who are aquainted with TEE and have developed TAs.
+This user study is mainly aimed towards people who are aquainted with TEEs and have developed TAs.
 The user study itself does not need any special skills or knowledge beforehand, because we have composed a tutorial and user guide for throughout the study.
 However if anyone is interested in this subject and does not have any pre-knowledge or experience, he/she is still welcome to participate.

-#### Pre requirements
+#### Pre-requirements
-Before starting out with actual user study, make sure that you have Open-TEE deployed.
+Before starting out with actual user-study, make sure that you have Open-TEE deployed.
 If you do not have this done, please see [tutorial page](/tutorial/).

 #### Contact/help
-In case of questions about the user study, go see the contacts page.
+In case of questions about the user study, please see the contacts page.
 In case of technical problems, also feel free to [contact](/contact/) us.